nakamura-to/nue/README.md

 * `data`: Object.
 An object shared in control-flow.
 * `next`: Function.
 A function to process next value.
+* `callback`: Function.
+This is same with `next` except the first parameter is an error object.
 * `end`: Function.
 A function to execute the last task to end the control-flow.
 The first parameter is an error object.
 * `isFirst`: Boolean.
 Indicate whether the first process or not.
 * `isLast`: Boolean.
 Indicate whether the last process or not.